On this page

 - Select Law Journal Library.

-Note: some titles in the above sources have limited access.
-If the full text is not available in the sources listed above, search by journal title in the library catalogue to double-check all print and electronic journals owned by SFU Library, or search by article title in Library Search.
+Note: some journal titles have limited access, such as a 3-year embargo.
+If the full text is not available, search by journal title in the library catalogue to double-check all journals owned by SFU Library, or search by article title in Library Search - we might have it available through another source.
+If not, you can place a request for a free interlibrary loan.

 Books and treatises

-Alternatively, search the libraries of large US law schools, such as Harvard's Law Library, to find key legal treatises (or other books) and then request to borrow these treatises for free (as available) through SFU's interlibrary loan.
+Alternatively, search the libraries of large US law schools, such as Harvard's Law Library's list of legal treatises, to find key books and then request to borrow these treatises for free (as available) through SFU's interlibrary loan.
 Treatises on legal topics are often considered an authoritative source in the US judicial system.

 Encyclopedias and dictionaries